The IRS Whistleblower Program

 A little-noticed provision of the Tax Relief and Health Care Act of 2006 created a whistleblower rewards program for individuals informing the IRS of tax fraud and other misconduct.
 The law provides monetary rewards in cases where the potential amount owed to the IRS by businesses, in combination for back taxes, penalties, interest and additions to tax, exceeds $2 million.
 If the tax cheat is an individual, that person’s gross income for the applicable year must also exceed $200,000.

-Whistleblowers may seek a reward for bringing publicly-available information to the attention of the IRS if the information results in the recovery of additional taxes.
+Unlike other the False Claims Act and SEC Whistleblower Program, whistleblowers reporting IRS fraud may seek an award for bringing publicly-available information to the attention of the IRS if the information results in the recovery of additional taxes.
 Such information includes trial testimony and evidence, results of state and local investigations, and information published in the news media.
 Under these scenarios, the whistleblower may receive a reward of up to 10% of the IRS recovery.

 The IRS will protect the identity of the whistleblower to the fullest extent permitted by the law.
 Under some circumstances, such as when the whistleblower is an essential witness in a judicial proceeding, it may not be possible to pursue the investigation or examination without revealing the whistleblower’s identify.
 In those instances, the IRS will inform the whistleblower before deciding whether to proceed in such cases.

 There are many substantive differences between the IRS Whistleblower Program and the government’s whistleblower programs under the Federal Claims Act and Dodd-Frank Act.
 Because of the IRS Whistleblower’s specific procedural requirements, IRS whistleblowers should retain an experienced counsel.